-Bandwidth management For DHCP Protocol need (proposed) to be used two Routers one after another for [Figure 4] (assumed to be DHCP) to turn [Figure 3] (assumed to be STATIC) [Figure 7].
+Bandwidth management For DHCP Protocol need (proposed) to be used two Routers one after another for [Figure 4] (assumed to be DHCP) to turn [Figure 3] (assumed to be STATIC)[Figure 7].

-In [Figure 7] 1st DHCP Protocol Router or server takes the real IP with a Bandwidth 100 mb and 2nd Router distributes 100 mb Bandwidth to static IPs Differently.
-Here 2nd Router or Switch assigns Bandwidth to Ports not IPs.
-The full Scenario could be concisely
+In [Figure 7] 1st DHCP Protocol Router takes the real IP with a Bandwidth 100 mb and 2nd Router distributes 100 mb Bandwidth to static IP Differently.